CIT82/ivand-pub/w2/README.md

 `Ah I still have to include a code block and a link to something.
 Oops ` \
 [Here's a link back to the markdown cheat sheet we were given for the assignment.](https://www.markdownguide.org/cheat-sheet/)\
 I forgot to update the codespace after I uploaded the screenshots.
 Oops.
+I like doing this more than I like regular canvas discussions.
+I hope it continues.

 #hey check out these footnotes
  [^1]: No one ever needs a subsitute on the first day